BGforgeNet/bg2-tweaks-and-tricks/tweaks-and-tricks/readme.txt

 #### Smarter familiars
 - Allow familiars to pick up loot for you (move chosen items from the floor and chests to your inventory).
 Yes, it can actually fetch items for you!
-- Have them jump in the the pack when there's danger or they're injured.
-Very useful in later stages.
+- Have them jump into the pack when there's danger or they're injured.
+Very useful at later stages.

 The less a familiar is told to pick up, the faster it'll do it.
 So, try to keep the list short.
 For example, don't tell it to pick up bandit scalps in BG2.